Save Our Sand

 Did you know that 25 percent of the world’s sandy beaches are shrinking?
 We’re losing sand to erosion and natural disasters.
 For example, one county in Florida lost 12,000 truckloads of sand after Hurricane Irma!
 Almost 70 percent of Southern California’s beaches will be eroded by year 2100, according to scientists.
 Sand is also used in construction, mining, for building roads.
 We take sand from some beaches and put them in other, more popular beaches.

 We use sand to make food, wine, glass, computer chips, cosmetics, paint – the list goes on.
 The planet is running out of sand!
 The situation is so bad that governments worldwide have begun to regulate and restrict sand mining and concrete production.
-This has created another problem – a black market of sand.
+This has created another huge problem – a black market of sand.
+Yes, you read that correctly.
+Some criminal organizations are dealing in sand.
 To read more head over to Business Insider.

 Currently the company, DB Breweries, has three prototypes traveling the nation, but a spokesperson said they’d like to scale that up to see what else they can do, not only for New Zealand but for the rest of the world.
 To see more, check them out here.